 - English and Drama - DPS/DIntS 4 years full-time sandwich - Q3W4

 - Drama with English - 3 years full time - W4Q3

 - Drama with English - DPS/DIntS 4 years full-time sandwich - WQ43

 - Drama with Business Studies - 3 years full time - W4N1

 - Drama with Business Studies - DPS/DIntS 4 years full-time sandwich - WN41

 The UCAS application deadline is 15 January.

 Step 3: Interview

-If we decide to progress your application, you will receive an invitation to an Interview Day by email, which will give you the opportunity to book a specific date and time slot via an online form.
+If we decide to progress your application, you will receive an invitation to a Visit Day by email, which will give you the opportunity to book a specific date and time for your interview slot via an online form.